emanbuc/keithley-2450-EIS/README.md

 # keithley-2450-EIS

-Scopo del progetto è verificare sperimentalmente la possibilità di eseguire un EIS utilizzando lo strumento smu Keithley 2450.
-Questo tipo di esame non è tra le applicazioni riportate nelle documentazione, ma almeno in teoria i dati di targa dovrebbero permettere la misura, almeno per basse frequenze.

-Commercial instruments are available that can measure impedances from mΩ to TΩ and over frequencies from μHz to MHz.
+This project aims to perform a Electrochemical impedance spectroscopy (EIS) on a Li-Ion rechargeable battery using the Keithley 2450 Source Measure Unit (SMU) Instrument.
+Even the EIS is not among the applications listed in the official documentation,  the features of the instrument allow to perform the impedance measurement up to 100Hz.

-The measurement of battery impedance is crucial for online monitoring of State of Charge and State of Health [1]
+The measurement of battery impedance is crucial for online monitoring of State of Charge and State of Health [1](docs/references.md#1).
+Lab measurements with Keithley 2450 can be used as bechmark to validate data from custom build impedence monitoring system such as [2](docs/references.md#2)

 [Getting started](docs/getting_started.md)